cherchyk/openaidevstarter/README.md

 ### Recomendations regarding Performance, Stability and Cost

-- Latency is a significant challenge in call centers where AI-powered virtual agents assist human agents.
-To mitigate the wait time, call centers often utilize call-waiting messages.
-Interfaces that incorporate visual UI can enhance response time by leveraging Streaming.
+- Latency is a significant challenge for solutions like a call centers where AI-powered virtual agents assist human agents.
+Customers sometimes have to wait longer for a responce that's comming from LLM.
+To mitigate such wait time during the call develops fill the wait time with the call-waiting messages like: "Mm,s" or leyboar typing.
+- LLM latency in UI interfaces can be masked by leveraging Streaming.
 For more information, refer to the [OpenAI Streaming](https://platform.openai.com/docs/api-reference/streaming) and [Azure Open AI API reference](https://learn.microsoft.com/en-us/azure/ai-services/openai/reference#:~:text=stream) documentation.
-- LangChain and LlamaIndex provide an optional caching (LlamaIndex also offers remote cache management).
+- LangChain and LlamaIndex provide caching Functionality.
+LlamaIndex also offers ability to leferage remote cache like remote Redis.
 This feature offers two advantages: it can help reduce costs by minimizing the number of API calls to the LLM provider and improve responsiveness.
 - While building SaaS/Multitenant solution it's recomened to review [Multitenancy and Azure OpenAI Service](https://learn.microsoft.com/azure/architecture/guide/multitenant/service/openai) article.
 It's provides guidance on how to implement multitenancy with Azure OpenAI Service.
 - Putting API Management in front of two or more Azure OpenAI services can increase the number of tokens per minute (TPM) and improve stability by implementing retry logic for failed requests.
 You can refer to the sample code for implementing [Azure OpenAI Service Load Balancing with Azure API Management](https://learn.microsoft.com/en-us/samples/azure-samples/azure-openai-apim-load-balancing/azure-openai-service-load-balancing-with-azure-api-management/).
 More advanced implementaion based on NGINX and AKS can be found in the article - [Azure OpenAI Service Multitenant Load Balancing and Token Per Minute Tracking via Prometheus Metrics](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/azure-openai-service-multitenant-load-balancing-and-token-per/ba-p/3980163)